githubofryry/BluetoothSpeakers/index.md

 ### August 30, 2017

 Welcome!
 My name is Ryan Antolin.
-This is my blog post about Project B: Speakers
+This is my blog post about Project B: Speakers.